Avoiding moisture damage

 Example: 800 g of condensation through a 1 mm gap

-0.5 g of water per square metre will diffuse into the building structure each standard winter day through a gap-free insulation structure with a vapour retarder with an sd value of 30 m.
-In the same period, 800 g of moisture per metre of gap length will flow into the structure by convection through a gap with a width of 1 mm in the vapour retarder.
+0.5 g of water per square metre will diffuse into the building structure each standard winter day through a gap-free insulation structure with a vapour check with an sd value of 30 m.
+In the same period, 800 g of moisture per metre of gap length will flow into the structure by convection through a gap with a width of 1 mm in the vapour check.
 The amount of moisture is 1,600 times larger in the case of convection through a gap!